How to avoid the sludge practices your customers hate

 Offer sustainable solutions

-When customers face financial challenges, open and proactive conversations about repayment options are crucial.
-Offering flexible, personalised solutions tailored to their circumstances empowers customers to manage repayments without feeling overwhelmed.
+Offering flexible, personalised solutions tailored to customer circumstances helps customers to manage repayments without feeling overwhelmed.
 This could include options like adjusting payment amounts, extending repayment terms or exploring temporary payment pauses during periods of hardship.
-By understanding each customer's unique situation, including their income, expenses, and other financial obligations, you can create sustainable repayment plans that set them up for success.

 Be proactive